 Don’t compare yourself with others.
 You need your resources to be present.
 And you want to be the best version of yourself instead of a copy.

 These are just a few examples.
-Many can cause the fear of speaking in front of others, like having to speak to a crowd of people who are of a higher status than you, such as experts or especially important persons.
+Many can cause the fear of speaking in front of others, like having to speak to a crowd of people with a higher status than you, such as experts or important persons.
 Or when having to present new ideas.
 Or when you know you are being judged based on your performance.
-Many factors can have an impact on the intensity of anxiety you have about public speaking.
-When you know your personal causes, it will be easier to address them in therapy.
+Many factors can impact the intensity of anxiety you have about public speaking.
+When you know your causes, it will be easier to address them in therapy.

 Before contacting me, please read the detailed information on fees, booking, contraindications of hypnotherapy, and the answers to other common questions (FAQ).
 I would be happy to discuss your specific needs with you in a free preliminary telephone consultation.